TriDni/Munin2Canopsis/README.md

 ##Warning

-Take care to have enough space for MongoDB, and to not have more than 15000 RRDs to send to Canopsis.
+Take care to have enough space for MongoDB, and to not have more than 15000 RRDs to send to Canopsis (I think it could work with a little more RRDs but I haven't precisely measure it).
 Execute the following command to know how many RRD files you have) :

     find /var/lib/munin/ -type f | wc -l